playframework/playframework/documentation/manual/releases/release30/migration30/Migration30.md

 #### Changed artifacts

-Due to the switch to Pekko, two artifact names have changed, in addition to the change of the `groupId` to `org.playframework`:
+Due to the switch to Pekko, two artifact names have also changed.
+Note that this is in addition to the `groupId` change to `org.playframework`:

 Play 3.0 using Pekko
 : ```sbt